Pediatric Oral Surgery

 Calm, Comfortable Experiences for Younger Patients

-If your child needs oral surgery, you can trust in our board-certified oral surgeons, Dr. Salin, Dr. Weiner, Dr. Semanoff, and Dr. Nack, to achieve exceptional treatment outcomes and maintain a friendly, soothing environment where children and their families can feel comfortable.
+If your child needs oral surgery, you can trust Dr. Salin, Dr. Weiner, Dr. Semanoff, Dr. Nack, and Dr. Kosakowski to achieve exceptional treatment outcomes and maintain a friendly, soothing environment where children and their families can feel comfortable.
 Contact our practice in Feasterville, Newtown, or Abington, PA, to schedule your child’s oral surgery consultation.

 Oral Surgery for Children